About the Evidence Session

 - Professional Footballers Association

-Panel 2 will focus on other sports and child protection.
-The following have been invited:
+Panel 2 was focussed on other sports and child protection.
+The following organisations were invited:

 - Scottish Swimming

 The Committee asked the organisations for written evidence in advance of their appearance in front of them, focusing on two key issues: